AdaCore/gnatstudio/docs/users_guide/extending.rst

     Which state of the master switch forces which state of the slave switch.
-In our example, they both have the value :command:`on`: when the user enables debug information for :program:`make`, GPS also enables compiler debug information.
+In our example, they both have the value :command:`on`: when the user enables debug information for :program:`make`, GNAT Studio also enables compiler debug information.
 However, if the user does not enable debug information for :program:`make`, nothing is changed for the compiler debug information.
-If you specify :command:`off` for :file:`master-status` and the master switch is a field, GPS changes the status of the slave when the user does not specify any value in the master switch's field.
+If you specify :command:`off` for :file:`master-status` and the master switch is a field, GNAT Studio changes the status of the slave when the user does not specify any value in the master switch's field.

 * :file:`<default-value-dependency>`